 There are two exams that are aimed at assessing your grasp of the learning objectives for the course.
-Exams will be taken in person during each class meeting time (11am, 2pm, and 3:30pm).
+Exams will be taken in person.
 Before the exam, I will hold an in-class review session and a Zoom Q&A session.
 I do not offer make-up exams.